Lambrie/Lambrie.github.io/_posts/2022-05-05-containerize-dbt-project.md

 categories: DBT Docker
 tags: DBT Docker
 ---
-DBT is an amazing tool to use.
 If you don't know what DBT is just unravel the acronym and you will have a good understanding of it, Data Build Tool.

 DBT focusses on the transformation part within ETL, and it combines a host of best practises and tools from Data and Software Engineering.